HouzuoGuo/laitos/doc/Component-list.md

 # Component list

-The rich set of components not only covers the basic needs of hosting a personal web server, but also provide advanced capabilities to satisfy the geeky nature inside of you!
+The rich set of components not only covers the needs of hosting a personal web server, but also provide advanced capabilities to satisfy the geeky nature inside of you!

 laitos components go into three categories:
 - Apps - reading news and Emails, make a Tweet, ask about weather, etc.
 - Daemons - web/mail/DNS servers, chat bots, etc. Many daemons offer access to apps, protected with a password PIN.
 - Rich web services - useful web-based utilities hosted by the web server.

+Also, check out [laitos terminal](https://github.com/HouzuoGuo/laitos/wiki/Laitos-terminal) for a terminal-UI of the apps.
 ## Daemons
 <table>
     <tr>